 Document issued on: April 18, 2010

-On August 30, 2013 FDA issued a draft guidance Select Updates for Non-Clinical Engineering Tests and Recommended Labeling for Intravascular Stents and Associated Delivery Systems.
-When final, that guidance document will update and augment (but not replace) this guidance.
+On August 18, 2015, FDA issued the final guidance Select Updates for Non-Clinical Engineering Tests and Recommended Labeling for Intravascular Stents and Associated Delivery Systems which updates and augments (but not replaces) this guidance.

 This document supersedes the guidance “Non-Clinical Engineering Tests and Recommended Labeling for Intravascular Stents and Associated Delivery Systems” dated January 13, 2005.